Post-doctoral Researcher, Biomechanics

 Principle Duties and Responsibilities

-Reporting to their Principal Investigator the duties and responsibilities of the Postdoctoral Researcher will include:
+Reporting to his/her Principal Investigator the duties and responsibilities of the Postdoctoral Researcher will include:

 - Process motion analysis data (Vicon, UK) and inertial sensor data (Shimmer, Ireland), collected already as part of a large scale prospective study on running related injuries.